How old was David when he killed Goliath?

 But relax, it’s not that mixed up!

-Even when Saul and Abner hear that he was the son of Jesse, no hint of recognition appears, yet in 1 Samuel 16 when Saul is looking for a musician, David the son of Jesse is recommended to him as a man of valour and a man of war.
+Even when Saul and Abner hear that he is the son of Jesse, no hint of recognition appears, yet in 1 Samuel 16 when Saul is looking for a musician, David the son of Jesse is recommended to him as a man of valour and a man of war.

 The simplest explanation of these apparent anachronisms is that the events in chapter 17 happened before those in the last section of chapter 16.